The Wavelet Toolbox™ software enables you to perform a continuous

 Choose the scales at which analysis is performed

-Since you can perform analyses either from the command line or using the graphical interface tools, this section has subsections covering each method.
+Since you can perform analyses either from the command line or using the Wavelet Analyzer app, this section has subsections covering each method.

 The final subsection discusses how to exchange signal and coefficient information between the disk and the graphical tools.